M-Chen-3/LLM-Formative/README.md

 # Replication

-The Python scripts were executed with Python 3.8.10 with the additional module evaluate at version 0.4.3.
+The Python scripts were executed with Python 3.8.10 and imported the module evaluate at version 0.4.3.
 The AutoHotkey scripts were executed with AutoHotkey v2. **They will not work correctly if you use AutoHotkey v1.**
 The HTML scripts should function in any browser but were tested in Microsoft Edge.
 However, there are slight differences once embedded in Google Sites, including all hyperlinks opening a new tab: https://support.google.com/sites/thread/147825188/how-do-i-prevent-links-in-my-custom-html-embedded-code-from-opening-a-new-tab.